 One of the joys of expat life is meeting people from all over the world, discovering the home cultures and food ways of others, adapted into a new environment.
-Just last week, thanks to a fellow expat working magic in her Swiss kitchen, I happened onto this Sri Lankan coconut salad: golden with flecks of chilies and curry leaf, gloriously seasoned, and garnished with quick-fried curry leaves and cumin seed.
+Thanks to a fellow expat working magic in her Swiss kitchen, I happened onto this Sri Lankan coconut salad: golden with flecks of chilies and curry leaf, gloriously seasoned, and garnished with quick-fried curry leaves and cumin seed.

 I took a tram across town for a cooking demonstration by Abi of Ami’s Vegetarian Delicacies, but my taste buds journeyed all the way to Sri Lanka.
-The food event was convened and co-hosted by Expat Kochen, a Basel-based foodie blog.
 This was my second time to experience Abi’s kitchen, and it was every bit as much a treat as the first.

 “We cannot cook without curry leaves!”

 As soon as everyone had arrived and stashed coats and shoes, we gathered around the dining table for introductions to each other.
 Then it was into the kitchen for a demonstration of Sri Lankan vegetarian cooking.
 For most of us, the flavors were fairly exotic: curry leaves of course, but also Sri Lankan cinnamon, and plenty of coconut—both grated and creamy.

 In a remarkably short time, we were back at the table, admiring the dishes Abi had prepared with us looking over her shoulder: a lentil curry, coconut sambol (a coconut salad) and seeni sambol, a jam-like spread of caramelized onions, served bruschetta-style, on slices of fresh bread.

 After we had tucked into our first plates, accompanied by a mug of Ceylon tea, out came a loaf of crispy garlic bread for round two.
 There was not a scrap left!